flutter/samples/jsonexample/README.md

 ## `jsonexample` sample retired

 The `jsonexample` sample has reached the end of it's useful life.
 It was great code when it has written, but the world has changed.
-Dart 3 introduced a Patterns and records, as well as `json_serializable`.
+Dart 3 introduced Patterns and records.
+There is also various JSON parsing tools like `json_serializable`.

 For further information, please see:
   - The [Dive into Dart's patterns and records](https://codelabs.developers.google.com/codelabs/dart-patterns-records)